migueldeicaza/MonoTouch.Dialog/README.markdown

 In the above example, when the user taps on "Desert", MonoTouch.Dialog will create a new page and navigate to it with the root being "Desert" and having a radio group with three values.

+In this particular sample, the radio group will select "Chocolate Cake" in the "Desert" section because we passed the value "2" to the RadioGroup.
+This means pick the 3rd item on the list (zero-index).

 Sections are added by calling the Add method or using the C# 4 initializer syntax.
 The Insert methods are provided to insert